Hickok–Tutt shootout: Trial and aftermath

 The next day, a warrant was issued for Hickok's arrest and two days later he was arrested.
 Bail was initially denied, as is common in murder cases.
 Hickok eventually posted a bail of $2,000 (equivalent to $ in present-day terms) on the same day, after the magistrate reduced the charge from murder to manslaughter based on the circumstances.
 Hickok was arrested under the name of William Haycocke (the name he had been using in Springfield) for the manslaughter of David Tutt.
 During the trial, the names were amended to J. B. Hickok and Davis Tutt/Little Dave, "little" being an equivalent to the present day "junior" to indicate having the same name as the father.

 Hickok's manslaughter trial began on August 3, 1865, and lasted three days.
 Twenty-two witnesses from the square testified at the trial.
 Hickok's lawyer was Colonel John S. Phelps, former Union military Governor of Arkansas.
 The prosecution was led by Major Robert W. Fyan; the judge was Sempronius H. Boyd.
 The trial transcripts have been lost, but newspaper reports indicate that Hickok claimed self-defense.
 The most disputed fact at the trial was who fired first.
 Only four witnesses actually watched the fight.
 Two claimed both men fired, but they could not tell who drew first.
-One said he was standing behind Hickok so he only saw Hickok draw, as his view of Tutt was blocked.
+One said he was standing behind Hickok so he saw only Hickok draw, as his view of Tutt was blocked.
 Another said Tutt did not fire, but admitted noticing Tutt's gun had a discharged chamber.
 The other witnesses all stated that while they did not see the shooting, they heard only one shot.

 Despite Hickok's claim of self-defense being technically invalid under the state law pertaining to "mutual combat" (since he had come to the square armed and expecting to fight), the jury decided that he was justified in shooting Tutt.
 As Tutt was the initiator of the fight (by taking Hickok's watch) and the first to display overt aggression, and since two witnesses indicated that Tutt was the first to reach for his pistol, the unwritten law dictated that Hickok was justified and subsequently they absolved him of guilt.
 In fact, Hickok was seen as being honorable for giving Tutt several chances to avoid the conflict instead of shooting him the moment he felt he was shown disrespect.